 Senior High (11-12) - families whose oldest student is enrolled in Senior High $745.ºº

 Fees for these categories are adjusted annually.
 Anyone applying to have a student attend this school must meet membership conditions and have paid a minimum entrance fee of $3600.00 prior to such enrollment.

 Federation Independent School Association (FISA).

-Our school is an associate member of FISA.
-This federation, founded in 1966, is an umbrella organization for the independent schools of B.C. representing over 370,000 students in 190 schools.
+For many years, our school was an Associate Member of FISA BC.
+This federation, founded in 1966, is an umbrella organization for the independent schools of B.C., currently representing substantially more than 100,000 students.
 FISA is dedicated to assist independent schools in maintaining their independence while seeking fair treatment for them in legislative and financial terms.
-In practice this involves the Federation in frequent contact with elected officials concerning legislation and funding and with Ministry of Education officials in administrating the Independent School Act.
-Independent school teachers serve on external evaluation teams, the Teacher Certification Committee, examination and assessment test panels, and various Ministry of Education Committees.
+In practice, this involves the Federation in frequent contact with elected officials concerning legislation and funding and with Ministry of Education officials in administrating the Independent School Act.

 A number of volunteer services have been very active in our school.
 Parents, grandparents, and other willing persons have given some of their time and talents to assist the Staff at School.
 Some volunteer as class mothers, some as librarians, some as drivers/monitors for class trips.
 The Credo School Aid is a group that organizes and directs various fund raising activities to raise money for items beneficial for the school and pupils.